Screenwriting Needs

 Experience

-Film Writer is an extremely creative and experienced professional with a degree in film production that has written, directed and produced short films and full-cast audio dramas (adapted from his film scripts).
-His spec portfolio includes 17 feature-length screenplays and a few TV pilots that have garnered over 100 accolades in the competition circuit (the Nicholl Fellowships, the PAGE Awards, the Austin Film Festival and many other contests).
-He is also the author of a new book on screenwriting concepts and pointers.
+Film Writer is a highly creative and experienced professional with a degree in film production.
+He has written, directed and produced short films and full-cast audio dramas (adapted from his film scripts).
+His spec portfolio includes 17 feature-length screenplays and a few TV pilots that garnered over 100 accolades in the competition circuit (the Nicholl Fellowships, the PAGE Awards, the Austin Film Festival and many other contests).

 Film Writer has a keen eye for detail and a background in quality assurance, translation and localization of major films, TV series and video games.
+He is also the author of the screenwriting book Level Up Your Screenplay.

 Comparison